| EXPANDING FRONTIERS

 and distribution channels, sales incentive compensation plans, guidance to

+sales managers in the technical aspects of their positions.
 When I came here in January, Bob Sheeley placed no.1

 priority on the study of our government sales setup, both at headquarters